Modeling the Coriolis Effect

 - What happened when you tried to draw a straight line from the North Pole to the equator?

-The line was not straight but instead veered west of the intended path (to the right, when examining the line from the North Pole to the equator).
+The line was not straight but instead veered west or right of the intended path.

 - What happened when you tried to draw a straight line from the South Pole to the equator?

-The line was not straight but instead veered west of the intended path (to the left, when examining the line from the South Pole to the equator).
+The line was not straight but instead veered west or left of the intended path.